iSnow/marklet/javadoc/io/github/atlascommunity/marklet/pages/DocumentPage.md

 ------------------------
 Build document and write it to the selected folder

+### Throws

-@throws IOException something went wrong during write operation
+IOException: something went wrong during write operation